 In the sixth round of projects organised by ELvis schools, four Erasmus+ projects were approved by the E.U.
-They will be carried out over the next 2 – 3 years, depending on how the Covid measures affect travel and meeting up in person.
+They will be carried out over the next 2 years, providing Covid measures do not affect travel and meeting up in person too much.

 - ELvis Olympics.
 The 3 schools from Germany, the Spanish school, the Dutch and a new Belgian school are going to look into how food affects physical fitness/training schedules.
 In order to do that the participating students will have to have a critical look at their diet, then make adjustments where necessary and start a training programme for a sports contest.
 Each year there will be 3 rounds.
 For every round there will be new some participants and/or new sports.
 Owing to the Covid situation we asked for an extension, so that we can start the proceedings in the school year 2021-2022.